flybywiresim/aircraft/README.md

 See [Contributing.md](.github/Contributing.md)

+## Copyright notice

+Microsoft Flight Simulator © Microsoft Corporation.
+The FlyByWire Simulations A32NX was created under Microsoft's "Game Content Usage Rules" using assets from Microsoft Flight Simulator, and it is not endorsed by or affiliated with Microsoft.

 ## Known Issues (Please note that most issues are being worked on and some of them may even be fixed in the master branch)

 - Captain's PFD may occasionally turn off during flight